laspy/laspy/doc/source/tut_part_1.rst

         (*las_file.X, las_file.Y, las_file.Z*) give the raw integer dimensions,
         while lower case dimensions (*las_file.x, las_file.y, las_file.z*) give
         the scaled value.
-Both methods support assignment as well, although due to rounding error assignment using the scaled dimensions is not reccomended.
+Both methods support assignment as well, although due to rounding error assignment using the scaled dimensions is not recommended.

 Again, the :obj:`laspy.file.File` object *inFile* has a reference to the :obj:`laspy.header.Header` object, which handles the getting and setting